emilyalice2708/makers-progress/week-3.md

 - Evidence: Check your understanding with a coach.

 ### Wednesday:
-- Goal: Improve understanding of Sinatra
+- Goal: Improve understanding of Sinatra.
-- Plan: Research and practice
+- Plan: Research and practice.
 - Evidence: Apply to the pair programming Battle session this afternoon and check understanding with cohort/coaches.

 ## Thursday: